Kermalis/PokemonBattleEngine/README.md

 * The library has classes which automatically use the correct language from the games, meaning you can see the Pokémon's names, items, etc in your language, as long as your language was one supported by Pokémon B2W2.
 * Multi-Battles exist, but they can be customized to work in 2v1, 2v2, 3v1, or 3v3 battles.
 * Wild-Battles exist, and a wild Pokémon can appear disguised from the start.
+* EXP & Level up work, but not currently with remote battles.
+It can be added though.

 ----
 ## To Do: